GarrettGuisinger/GarrettGuisinger/README.md

 ### 👋 Hi, I'm Garrett Guisinger
 ### 🌱 I’m currently learning front and backend web development.
 ### 🎓 I am working towards my bachelors in Computer Engineering at SDSU.
-### 👀 I'm mostly interested in programming using Arduinos.
+### 👀 I'm mostly interested in software engineering and programming using Arduinos.

 <!--
 **GarrettGuisinger/GarrettGuisinger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.